buildasaurs/Buildasaur/README.md

 Free, local and automatic testing of GitHub Pull Requests with Xcode Bots.
 Keep your team productive and safe.
 Get up and running in minutes.
 (Follow Builda [on Twitter](http://twitter.com/buildasaur) for infrequent updates.)

-**Work is in progress on Xcode 7 support.
-[See issues in progress](https://github.com/czechboy0/Buildasaur/milestones/Xcode%207%20Support,%20Swift%202).
-We still fully support Xcode 6.**
+**Xcode 7 support is in beta.
+Get the latest [beta release](https://github.com/czechboy0/Buildasaur/releases) if you'd like to give it a try.
+[Follow the progress here](https://github.com/czechboy0/Buildasaur/milestones/Xcode%207%20Support,%20Swift%202).
+We still fully support Xcode 6 in versions up to [0.2.9](https://github.com/czechboy0/Buildasaur/releases/tag/v0.2.9).**

 :thought_balloon: **Thinking of trying Buildasaur?** Check out the list of [teams and projects](./PROJECTS_USING_BUILDASAUR.md) already using it.<br>
 :arrows_counterclockwise: **Already using Buildasaur?** Please consider [adding yourself](./PROJECTS_USING_BUILDASAUR.md) to our success stories!<br>